SadeeMsr/IUB-student-enrollment-analyser_React-Node-Express-MySQL/README.md

 - React Js
 - Neomorphic UI design pattern with CSS3 and bootstrap 5.
 - Rechart implementation
-- Extracting large sets of valid data from Excel
 - Working with Relational Database(MySQL) in Node JS
+- Extracting large sets of valid data from Excel and store it on RDBMS in backend
 - Team work with github
 # Notice 🔴
 Just to let you know server code is bit unorganized here.
 To assess my proper organized backend code skill you can,